-Research shows that there may be a link between these two health conditions.
-But the nature of the possible link remains unclear.
+Research shows that there may be a link between hypothyroidism and migrane.
+But, the nature of the possible link remains unclear.

 The thyroid is a butterfly-shaped gland that produces hormones involved in regulating the body’s metabolism.
 A doctor diagnoses hypothyroidism when the thyroid does not produce enough of these hormones.
 It can cause a range of symptoms, including weight gain, depression, and fatigue.